metacpan/metacpan-cpan-extracted/distros/A/App-termpub/README.md

 - '

     Followed by any lowercase letter, returns to the position which was previously marked with that letter.
+Followed by another single quote, returns to the position at which the last "large" movement command was executed.

 - \[num\] %